balena-io/balena-cli/doc/cli.markdown

 ## sync [uuid]

-Warning: 'resin sync' requires an openssh-compatible client and 'rsync' to be correctly installed in your shell environment.
-For more information (including Windows support) please check the README here: https://github.com/resin-io/resin-cli
+Warning: 'balena sync' requires an openssh-compatible client and 'rsync' to be correctly installed in your shell environment.
+For more information (including Windows support) please check the README here: https://github.com/balena-io/balena-cli

 Use this command to sync your local changes to a certain device on the fly.

-After every 'resin sync' the updated settings will be saved in '<source>/.resin-sync.yml' and will be used in later invocations.
-You can also change any option by editing '.resin-sync.yml' directly.
+After every 'balena sync' the updated settings will be saved in '<source>/.balena-sync.yml' and will be used in later invocations.
+You can also change any option by editing '.balena-sync.yml' directly.

-Here is an example '.resin-sync.yml' :
+Here is an example '.balena-sync.yml' :

-	$ cat $PWD/.resin-sync.yml
+	$ cat $PWD/.balena-sync.yml
 	uuid: 7cf02a6
 	destination: '/usr/src/app'
 	before: 'echo Hello'